Background and activities

 Francisco J. Beltrán Tapia defended his PhD at the University of Oxford in 2014 and worked as a Postdoctoral Fellow at the University of Cambridge for three years (2014-2017).
 His thesis, which studied the enclosing of the commons in 19th-century Spain, was shortlisted for the Thirsk-Feinstein Prize by the Economic History Society and has been awarded best doctoral dissertation (2014-2016) by the Asociación Española de Historia Económica.

-As well as continuing working on the management of collective resources, his current research interests include inequality, human capital accumulation, migrants selectivity, gender discrimination and agglomeration economies.
-As well as his academic publications below, you can also find his blog posts on economic history in Nada es Gratis here (in Spanish).
+As well as continuing working on the management of collective resources, his current research interests include inequality, education, migrants selectivity, gender discrimination and agglomeration economies.
+Apart from his academic publications below, you can also find his blog posts on economic history in Nada es Gratis here (in Spanish).

 'The shadow of cities: size, location and the long-term spatial distribution of population in Spain', Cambridge Working Papers in Economics 1749 (with Julio Martínez-Galarraga and Alfonso Díez-Minguela).